 During Q4 2020, the Company's Board of Directors approved the repurchase and retirement of the Company's Series A Preferred Stock up to a maximum of \$5,000 of the respective Series A Preferred Stock outstanding.
 The Company commenced its repurchasing of its Series A Preferred Stock on the open market on November 11, 2020.
-For the year ended December 31, 2020, the Company has repurchased and retired 16,001 Series A Preferred stock.
+The Company repurchased and retired 448 shares of Series A Preferred stock and 16,001 shares of Series A Preferred stock for the years ended December 31, 2021 and 2020, respectively.